wdroste/store-utils/README.md

 This process can take a few hours to complete based on the size of the data.

 NOTE: This command will use the local environment variables to authenticate to Neo4j.

+## Tips:

+The file created by dump is new line delimited JSON or JSON object per line file.
+This means that if there's an index or constraint that needs to be filtered the line in which it exists can just be removed.

+## Known Issues:

+* Setting the `load` command to `recreate` each index can fail unexpectedly.
+Neo4j can randomly fail if there's a drop/create of an index or constraint.
+The solution is to manually delete the and create the index.
+The `recreate` should be used sparingly.
+And filter all the lines in the dump file up to that point and start again.
+* Neo4j can at times see a unique index, but it won't show on `SHOW CONTRAINTS` even it was created as a constraint.
+The workaround is to drop the index and create the constraint again manually with the same name so `load` can skip it.